Usages of standard dashboard nodes¶

 Save and execute the flow.

-The List node allows you to create a list of the items.
-For more information, refer to the info tab of list node.
+The "statechart" node allows you to create a bar chart to visualize numeric values in relation, together with state represented by color.
+For more information, refer to the info tab of statechart node.

 -